Cancer Genetics Program

 Before your appointment

-- You may need to provide medical records to further develop your risk assessment
+- You may need to provide medical records to further help with your risk assessment.

-Your genetic counselor will use this information to develop a family tree, which will be used to assess your cancer risks.
+Your genetics team will use this information to develop a family tree, which will be used to assess your cancer risks.

 During your appointment